stephen-fox/finley/README.md

 decompiler.
 It is normally invoked as a GUI application.
 However, its CLI implementation ('ilspycmd') provides a better platform for automation.

+## Features

-The primary features of finley include recursive decompilation of .NET binaries in a given directory, duplicate .NET binary avoidance, and configurable concurrent decompilation of .NET binaries.
+- Recursive decompilation of .NET binaries in a given directory
+- Duplicate .NET binary avoidance
+- Configurable concurrent decompilation of .NET binaries

 ## Use cases
 My primary use case for this application is to decompile all of the .NET files